Find Grad Schools

 311 Yearly Graduations

 The 3rd most popular school in the country for international relations majors who are seeking their master's degree is Tufts University.
 Each year, around 12,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $61,646 per year, while in-state graduate students, on average, pay $54,196 per year.
-During the 2020-2021 academic year, 311 people received their master's degree in international relations from Tufts.
-Around 12% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+The average in-state tuition for full-time undergraduates is $63,804 per year, while in-state graduate students, on average, pay $54,196 per year.
+During the most recent year for which we have data, 311 people received their master's degree in international relations from Tufts.
+About 56% of this group were women, and 18% were students from an underrepresented racial-ethnic group.

 #4